sspoon/sspoon.github.io/index.md

 ### ESS-DIVE

 The Environmental Systems Science Data Infrastructure for a Virtual Ecosystem (ESS-DIVE) is a data repository for Earth and environmental sciences.
-The following shows a concept for a system for a data package publishing pipeline.
+The following shows a concept for a data package publishing workflow.

 ![ess-dive](https://user-images.githubusercontent.com/5075865/182993874-459f0e5e-d49f-407e-a56f-f616849477fd.png)